jasontbradshaw/gapbuffer/README.md

 ====

 A gap buffer ([wikipedia](http://en.wikipedia.org/wiki/Gap_buffer)) implemented in pure Python using the `array` module.
-It supports almost all the functions you'd expect of an iterable, and additionally allows comparisons against non-gapbuffer iterables.
+It supports all the functions you'd expect of an iterable, and additionally allows comparisons against non-gapbuffer iterables.

 Usage
 ----